-If you read How to Change Negative Core Beliefs About Yourself (Part 1), you looked at 20 common limiting mindsets and 5 questions to help replace them.
+If you read How to Change Negative Core Beliefs (Part 1), you looked at 20 common limiting mindsets and 5 questions to help replace them.
 Below are real examples of ways people have replaced destructive core beliefs with empowering ones.

 “Thinking is the hardest work there is, which is probably the reason why so few engage in it.” -Henry Ford

 At a recent football game, my daughter, Emerson, saw one of her friends hanging out with some kids she didn’t know that well.
 She wanted to join the fun, but she was terrified of reaching out.
 Her mindset was “they will ignore me and I’ll be rejected”.

 So I did what any good dad would do, I bribed her.
 I often bribe her with donuts, but this time I used cash.
 I offered her $5 if she sat down with them and started talking.

 After 10 minutes of further coaxing, she accepted my offer and sat near her friend and said hello.
 After a few minutes this friend moved to sit closer to her.
 They started talking, hung out the rest of the game together, and had a great night.
 Our team won in double overtime (Go Maize South Mavericks!).

 This might seem minor, but the fear of rejection/exclusion is incredibly powerful.
-Emerson was the big winner that night because she faced a major fear.
-I’ve seen her confidence grow socially ever since.
+Emerson was the big winner that night because she faced a fear.

 Examples of Changed Negative Core Beliefs